For SALE: State-Action Representation Learning for Deep Reinforcement Learning: State-Action Representation Learning

 \section{State-Action Representation Learning}

-In this section, we introduce our representation learning method, state-action learned embeddings~(SALE) (\autoref{fig:representation}).
+In this section, we introduce state-action learned embeddings~(SALE)~(\autoref{fig:representation}).
+We begin with the basic outline of SALE and then discuss three important considerations in how SALE is implemented.
 We then perform an extensive empirical evaluation on the design space to highlight the critical choices when learning embeddings from the dynamics of the environment.